 - Some structure from motion software (makes 3D models from photos) requires that photos have GPS data in the EXIF header.

-- Some structure from motion software scales the final 3D model if GPS data is present in the photos.
+- Some structure from motion software scales the final 3D model if GPS data are present in the photos.

-- Some orthophoto mapping software can georeference the stitched image if GPS data is present in the photos.
+- Some orthophoto mapping software can georeference the stitched image if GPS data are present in the photos.